 A single member of a family has the potential to turn the entire family relationship into a toxic one.
 Signs of a dysfunctional family include a lack of healthy conflict resolution and an abusive/addicted family member who negatively affects the mental/physical health of others, neglect, zero boundaries or sense of privacy, fear, and conditional or no love.

-Even though we’ve listed out two types of family dynamics, things often aren’t as black and white.
+Even though we’ve listed out the types of family dynamics, things often aren’t as black and white.
 Just as the world cannot simply be divided into good and evil, there are other parts to the equation as well.
 The equations change depending on the environment and the variables introduced into them.
 What remains constant, however, is that family dynamics invariably affect the way we love in our relationships.
 Let’s take a look at how.

 Related Reading: 15 Signs You Had Toxic Parents And You Never Knew It